 The similar name Marti debuted in 1936 as well.

-The usage spike in 1941, plus the debut of Mardi in 1941, were likely influenced by Mardee Hoff’s appearance on a late 1940 LIFE cover.
+The usage spike in 1941, plus the debut of Mardi in 1941, may have been influenced by Mardee Hoff’s appearance on the cover of LIFE in late 1940.
 She’s identified by name inside the magazine: “Mardee Hoff, photographed in one of the new torso-length cardigans on this week’s cover, has for the past three years been one of the most popular models with both photographers and illustrators.”

 Interestingly, Mardee Hoff also posed for Norman Rockwell in the 1930s.
 She was the model for “Hollywood Starlet,” which appeared on the cover of The Saturday Evening Post in March of 1936.